Community Structure in Industrial SAT Instances

 The research community on complex networks has developed techniques of analysis and algorithms to study real-world graphs that can be used by the SAT community.
 Recently, there have been some attempts to analyze the structure of industrial SAT instances in terms of complex networks, with the aim of explaining the success of SAT solving techniques, and possibly improving them.

 In this paper, inspired by the results on complex networks, we study the \emph{community structure}, or \emph{modularity}, of industrial SAT instances.
 In a graph with clear community structure, or high modularity, we can find a partition of its nodes into communities such that most edges connect variables of the same community.
 In our analysis, we represent SAT instances as graphs, and we show that most application benchmarks are characterized by a high modularity.
 On the contrary, random SAT instances are closer to the classical Erd\"os-R\'enyi random graph model, where no structure can be observed.
-We also analyze how this structure evolves by the effects of the execution of the SAT solver.
-We detect that new clauses learnt by the solver during the search contribute to destroy the original community structure of the formula.
+We also analyze how this structure evolves by the effects of the execution of a CDCL SAT solver.
+In particular, we use the community structure to detect that new clauses learned by the solver during the search contribute to destroy the original structure of the formula.